 If you are involved in running a business that could benefit from the potential to generate a cash injection through invoice factoring or discounting then there are a number of different options available.
-It is always best to enter an arrangement that works best for your precise situation and we can help as a specialist funding broker and determine exactly what that should be.
+It is always best to enter an arrangement that works best for your precise situation and we can help as a specialist invoice factoring broker like Invoice Funding and determine exactly what that should be.

 If you would like to know more about funding solutions for your business, feel free to complete the online enquiry form.
 Once it has been received a funding specialist will contact you by return.